HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/codeviewerService.md

 - Parameter: $playlink
    - Type: string
-   - Description: Play link for opening demo in code example.
+   - Description: Runlink for opening demo in code example.
 Stored as varchar(256) in the database

 - Parameter: $log_uuid
    - Type: string